Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

 ---------------------------------------

-  A code object, specified using its Bundle Entry ID, can be loaded and executed on a target processor if:
+  A code object, specified using its Bundle Entry ID, can be loaded and executed on a target processor, if:

-  * Their offload kinds are the same or compatible.
+  * Their offload kinds are the same.
   * Their target triples are compatible.
   * Their Target IDs are compatible as defined in :ref:`compatibility-target-id`.